nnat425/Interactive-CLI/README.md

 ## Requirements

-The following command line tool is written Ruby.
+The following command line tool is written in Ruby.
 Please download the latest Ruby version.

 Please run the following command in your terminal to get started.